 Several signature drinks listed on the menu make for excellent pairings to the flavorful fare.
-The watermelon splash ($3.50) balances light, sweet watermelon with a little kick of ginger to keep your taste buds on their toes.
+The Watermelon Splash ($4.50) balances light, sweet watermelon with a little kick of ginger to keep your taste buds on their toes.
 It is delightfully refreshing and understated, perfect to cool you down when enjoying some of the spicier dishes.

-For something a little different, opt for the sorrel ($3.50).
+For something a little different, opt for the Sorrel ($4.50).
 Also known as “Christmas Drink”, this refreshment is made from boiled and soaked hibiscus flowers.
-The cranberry-like tartness and clove notes create a similar sensation to a medium-bodied wine, sans alcohol.
+The cranberry-like tartness and clove notes create a similar sensation to medium-bodied wine, sans alcohol.

-As far as appetizer fare, the green plantain chips ($3.50) serve as a standard start.
+As far as appetizer fare, the Fried Ripe Plantains ($4) serve as a standard start.
 The chips are lightly salted and bear a hearty, chewy texture.
 The flavor is simple, slightly fruity, and keeps you coming back for more.

-The oxtail stew ($12.50) and entrees are approachable choices for the Jamaican food novice.
+The Oxtail Stew ($13.50) and entrees are approachable choices for the Jamaican food novice.
 The oxtail renders like a fuzzy-blanket-on-the-couch pot roast, served with stewed vegetables and a hefty helping of classic Jamaican gravy.
 The exceedingly tender meat packs a slight piquancy from the Scotch bonnet peppers in the gravy to cut through the heaviness of the meat.

-Scotch bonnet peppers also appear in the jerk chicken ($11) with allspice in Duwayne’s peppery-sweet jerk sauce.
-Also easily an fork-only meal, the succulent meat easily pulls off the bones.
+Scotch bonnet peppers also appear in the Jerk Chicken ($12) with allspice in Duwayne’s peppery-sweet jerk sauce.
+Also easily a fork-only meal, the succulent meat easily pulls off the bones.